 I rolled out the dough as much as I could with a rolling pin, then covered it with a damp tea towel for 15 minutes.
 I used more flour and kept the dough moving so it wouldn’t stick to the sheet.

 Then I started stretching!
 I pulled and stretched the dough gently, letting it stretch with its own weight.
 It wasn’t as hard as I imagined as it is naturally a very stretch dough.
 It did tear several times but I was expecting that so I wasn’t too concerned.
 It was hard to keep the edges thin and they stayed thicker all the way around.

-After brushing melted butter all over the dough, I sprinkled it with a mixture of 100g soft light brown sugar, the zest of 1 lemon and 1 tsp cinnamon.
+After brushing melted butter all over the dough, I sprinkled it with a mixture of soft light brown sugar, lemon zest and cinnamon.

-I then sprinkled it with one punnet of blueberries, one punnet of raspberries and 3 bramley apples chopped into berry sized pieces.
+I then sprinkled it with blueberries, raspberries and apples.
 Using the bed sheet I rolled up the strudel gently and slowly.

 I put it on a baking sheet and left it overnight in the fridge.
 The next day a lot of juice had released from the fruit, I mopped it up but I was concerned about how thin the pastry looked on top, how soggy it was on the bottom and how many holes there were in it all over.

-So I made more!
+So I made more filo pastry!
 I used half of the quantity and it stretched a lot better this time and I was much more careful about not making holes.